simple10/nodestack/README.md

 NodeStack
 =======

+Node.js assets pipeline skeleton.

-Minimalist Node.js skeleton.
-All the benefits of the Rails asset pipeline and predictable code layout without all the hidden magic.
+NodeStack is a minimalist skeleton designed to get up and running quickly with a CoffeeScript + Jade + Stylus web app.
+It includes all the benefits of the Rails assets pipeline and predictable assets code layout without all the hidden magic and clutter.

 ### Features